ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-— How touching is this tribute of Hon.
-Thomas H. Benton (who adorned the
-United States Senate for thirty years)
 to his ,mother’s influence: ‘My
 mother asked me never to use tobacco.
 I have never touched it from that time